 Yes, and no. We are not set up to provide full-length hour+ massage services.
 For that we have people that we can refer you to if you need it.
 However, we do utilize a traditional Chinese massage technique called "tuina."
 The word translates as "push-pull" and is a fairly vigorous style of bodywork used specifically when people come in with injuries and pain management situations.
 Generally the work will just be several minutes of massage after the primary treatment of acupuncture or cupping.
 And though it can be effective the situation may not require it.

 Do you offer spa treatments, or facials at Kama'aina Acupuncture?

 We don't.
 There are many places in Hawai'i that provide spa services to residents and visitors alike.
 And there are even acupuncture clinics that provide aesthetician services that might even include facial acupuncture.
 Generally these therapies are more premium services.
 For us we try to keep it simple and affordable, and though we offer a well-rounded range of skills and services, these are out of our scope of practice.

 Whether you're a local resident of Hawai'i or a visitor on vacation, we're here to provide support for you.
-Appointments may be preferable for advanced planning and can be taken by phone or email.
-However, we can take walk-in treatments much of the time as well.
-Some days are busier than others, so please be patient, as you may have to wait an extra few minutes.
+We generally take appointments for advanced planning and can be taken by phone or email.
+We try our best to take walk-in treatments much of the time as well.
+However, some days are busier than others, so please be patient and we'll do our best to accommodate you.

 3121 Mokihana St